sthorsten/CasterDashboard2/README.md

 The dashboard aims to help Casters with production by providing easy-to-use and modular Overlays and control via a web dashboard.

 ## Features
-*To Do*
+*Coming Soon*

 ## Screenshots
-*To Do*
+*Coming Soon*

+## Contributing

+If you want to help me develop the dashboard, please get in touch (preferably via one of my social media channels).

 ## Translations

 ![POEditorEN](https://img.shields.io/poeditor/progress/366547/en?token=3ccd865457316dfc812702f32c533003)
 ![POEditorDE](https://img.shields.io/poeditor/progress/366547/de?token=3ccd865457316dfc812702f32c533003)

-If you want to help translate the Caster Dashboard, feel free to join the translation project on [POEditor.com](https://poeditor.com/projects/view?id=366547
+If you want to help translate the Caster Dashboard, feel free to join the translation project on [POEditor.com](https://poeditor.com/join/project/eticzeSXau).
+You can also use the [direct link](https://poeditor.com/projects/view?id=366547) if you already joined the project.

 ## Changelog